luisangeldd/Compose-Media-Picker/README.md

         setContent {
             AppNameTheme {
                 MediaPicker(
-                     mediaPickerUseCase = App.mediaPickerModule.mediaPickerUseCase,
+                     actionStart = {
+                          action = it // Action function triggers by recovering the action of opening the content.
+                     },
-                     singleSelection = false, // change the value to single selection getMedia = {} // collect the list of data file and uri )
+                     multiMedia = true, // change the value to single selection getMedia = {} // retrieves a list of Mediauser objects which contains the Uri and File of the selected files
+                )
             }
         }